dzgierski19/CheckMyService/README.md

 # CheckMyService

-The application is designed to monitor the status of various websites.
-Website details are stored in a SQLite database.
-Every 10 seconds, the application sends HTTP requests to these websites and analyzes the responses to verify their functionality (status codes 2xx).
-After each check, the website statuses are logged into a CSV file.
+This application is designed to monitor the status of various websites.
+It stores website details in a SQLite database and checks their functionality every 10 seconds by sending HTTP requests.
+The results are saved into a CSV file for tracking and analysis.

-Features
+## Features

+### 1. Add Websites
-Add Websites: Easily add websites to monitor by entering their URLs into the SQLite database.
+Easily add websites to monitor by inserting their URLs into the SQLite database.

+### 2. Automated Status Monitoring
-Automated Status Monitoring: The application automatically sends HTTP requests to the stored website URLs every 10 seconds to check their status and ensure they're operational (returning status codes 2xx).
+Every 10 seconds, the application sends HTTP requests to the stored website URLs.
+It checks their responses to determine if the websites are operational (returning HTTP status codes 2xx).

-CSV Status Logging: Each check logs website data into a CSV file, including the timestamp, website name, status (Running/Down), and HTTP response code.
+### 3. CSV Status Logging
+The application logs the status of each website into a CSV file after every check.
+The log includes:
+- Timestamp
+- Website name
+- Status (`Running` or `Down`)
+- HTTP response code

+### 4. CSV Download
-CSV Download: Users can download a CSV file with the status history of a selected website.
+Users can download a CSV file containing the status history of a selected website for offline analysis.

-🚀 Technologies
+## 🚀 Technologies

-Node.js
-Express.js
-TypeScript
-Zod
-Prisma
-Cron
-PostgreSQL
+- **Node.js**
+- **Express.js**
+- **TypeScript**
+- **Zod**
+- **Prisma**
+- **Cron**
+- **PostgreSQL**